benniehana111/Airfield-Analysis/README.md

 Turf
 Grass

 The surface variable is an imperfect measure of a runway's capacity for takeoffs/landings and variety of aircraft that can operate from the airfield.
 Runways with the same surface type may vary widely based on the quality of construction/materials, quality/frequency of subsequent maintenance/repairs, volume/frequency of usage, and local climactic conditions including seasonal temperature variations, precipitation, and events such as flooding/earthquakes.

 Aggregation across surface categories may be useful, i.e., collapsing asphalt, concrete, asphalt/concrete, and paved into a single category.

-(4) Airfield types are an analyst-generated variable based on descriptive information contained in Wikipedia articles on individual airfields.
-This variable is in string format.
-It is a categorical variable; each airport type is a distinct mode of airfield operations characteristic of the organizations who use the airfield.
-The airfield types are:

-Commercial - airfields with scheduled commercial service - well maintained runways with paved surfaces - support facilities including terminals, control towers, hangars, refueling.
-General - public airfields - adequate runway maintenance with variety of surfaces - limited support facilities.
-Air taxi - airfields with unscheduled air taxi service - limited maintenance of typically unpaved surfaces - no support facilities.
-Unimproved -  airfields will have completely unmaintained surfaces (usually grass) - no support facilities.
-Military - military airfields are a wildcard; they can range from meticulously maintained, high tech facilities to unmaintained, unsupported training sites.

-This variable is an imperfect proxy for the condition of runways and support facilities.

-An additional variable in our sample dataset is:
-(5) Airfield size is an analyst-generated heuristic based on variables (1) thru (4) .
-This variable is in integer format.
-It is a categorical variable that bins airfields based on their overall capacity to sustain air operations.
-The airfield sizes are:

-#3 - airfields with multiple runways over 7,800 ft in length.
-#2 - airfields with multiple runways under 7,800 ft in length, or single runways with hard surfaces at least 7,800 ft in length.
-#1 - airfields with some combination of: single runways over 4,200 ft in length, regular air service, support facilities.
-#0 - airfields with some combination of single runways under 4,200 ft in length, lack of regular air service, no support facilities.

-Wikipedia provides text narratives (and occasionally tables) with additional information on airfield geography, history, and operations.
-This additional information is available for some but not all airfields.
-These include:

-(6) aviation support facilities
-(7) commercial carriers and flights
-(8) air traffic statistics

-I will explore options to webscrape this data and to automate creation of variable (4).
+(3) Public and commercial airfields generally have one or more radio stations and navigation beacons; the name and wavelength for each of are reported on airportdatabase.net.
+I will count the number of radio frequencies and navigation aids to create a numerical variable in integer format.

+(4) The name and nationality of each commercial airline providing scheduled service to an airfield are reported on airportdatabase.net.
+I will count the number of airlines in order to create a numerical variable in integer format.

 ### Model Selection